bitwes/Gut/documentation/docs/class_ref/class_guthookscript.rst

 `Variant <https://docs.godotengine.org/en/stable/classes/class_variant.html>`_ **should_abort**\ (\ ) :ref:`🔗<class_GutHookScript_method_should_abort>`

-**Deprecated:** I added this

-**Experimental:** This method may be changed or removed in future versions.

-Returns the current abort flag value. @ignore: I added this too
+Returns the current abort flag value.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`